Tag Announcement FAQ

 The due diligence information cannot be disclosed.
 Q. Why do you feel Scanbuy is the right company to handle this business?

 Scanbuy has been in the mobile engagement business for over 10 years, with tremendous amounts of knowledge, experience and processing power.
-Earlier this year the company successfully took over the operation and management of the AT&T mobile barcode service.
 Q. Is Microsoft getting out of the 2D barcode business?

 As the most popular mobile engagement platform in the industry, Scanbuy is a great choice for Microsoft Tag customers to continue to grow their mobile consumer engagement programs.
 Scanbuy is a proven industry leader with the expertise to help businesses such as Coca-Cola, Taco-bell and HP create highly compelling mobile experiences for their customers that secures long-term brand relationships.
 Q. What is the exact date of the shutdown of the Microsoft Tag Service?

 August 19, 2015.
+If you wish to continue using your codes, please be sure to contact Scanbuy in advance.
 Q. How will Scanbuy benefit Microsoft Tag customers?

 Microsoft Tag customers will be assured they can continue using the basic features of the Tag service, or create more comprehensive campaigns and programs by leveraging the additional capabilities available from the ScanLife mobile engagement platform.
 Q. Will current Microsoft customers be able to open another Microsoft Tag account?